 - Download a checklist to take notes during your tour about what the monthly fee includes. (published by the Massachusetts Assisted Living Association)

-- Download a consumer checklist with a LONG list of things you should be looking for and thinking about! (published by the National Assisted Living Association)
+- Download a consumer checklist with a LONG list of things you should be looking for and thinking about!
+(Look for “Choosing an Assisted Living Residence: A Consumer’s Guide”, published by the National Center for Assisted Living)